Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 Methodology: The following school list is in alphabetical order.
 To be included, a college or university must be regionally accredited and offer degree programs online or in a hybrid format.

-American College of Education is a fully online college designed for students who want to work in the field of education.
+The American College of Education is a fully online college designed for students who want to work in the field of education.
 All courses are asynchronous and either 5 or 10 weeks long.
 Programs have multiple start dates throughout the year.
-The school offers bachelor’s, master’s, and doctorate degrees in fields like special education, literacy, and STEM education.

 The American College of Education is accredited by the Higher Learning Commission of the North Central Association.

-Ball State University offers over 100 online programs for students looking to further their education and careers.
-Students can choose between online or blended programs.
 The program offers undergraduate, graduate, graduate certificate, and licensing programs.
 Fields of study offered include applied behavior analysis, economics, data science, interior design, and adult and community education.

 Bethel University—Indiana’s online degree programs aim to provide students with a career-oriented education backed by the Christian faith.
 Classes are asynchronous, and most are fully online.
 Some require fieldwork.
-There are six start dates throughout the year.
+There are six start dates offered throughout the year.
 Classes are either 7 or 15 weeks long.
-Students can choose from 18 programs, including fields like Christian leadership and cyber security.

 Bethel University – Indiana is accredited by the Higher Learning Commission.

 Goshen College offers online degree programs for working adults who are ready to take their careers to the next level.
-Online students receive the same quality of education as their on-campus counterparts.
-Goshen currently offers three online degree programs: an RN to BSN in Nursing, a Master of Business Administration, and a Doctor of Nursing Practice.
+The programs are designed to provide online students with the same quality of education as their on-campus counterparts.

 Goshen College is accredited by the Higher Learning Commission.